Same-day Filing

 • Liquidation Rights: Preferred shares generally carry a right to receive the par value per share on the liquidation of a corporation prior to the common shareholders receiving anything.

 • Call or Put Rights: Preferred shares generally may be called or redeemed for their par value.
-They may also carry a right to "put" the shares back to the corporation and receive their par value.
+They may also carry a right to "put" the shares back into the corporation and receive their par value.

 • Conversion Rights: Preferred shares may carry the right to convert into common shares based on the par value per preferred share and the price of the common share for conversion purposes.
 This allows a preferred shareholder to time the purchase of common shares when it's economically most beneficial while gaining a preferred dividend during the holding period.